 - 2-3 tablespoons seedless strawberry jam or preserves

-- Stir together the cake flour, baking powder, and salt in a medium bowl.
-Stir in the coconut oil mixture.
-Stir in the egg and the strawberry puree until completely combined.
-Fill the prepared liners with the batter to about 3/4 full (or a bit more full).
-Bake for 35-38 minutes or until a cake tester inserted into the centers comes out clean.
+- Fill the prepared liners with the batter to about 3/4 full.
+Bake for 20-22 minutes or until a cake tester inserted into the centers comes out clean.
 Let cool for 2-3 minutes in the pan, then remove and let cool completely on a wire rack.

-- To make the frosting, use a stand mixer fitted with the paddle attachment or an electric hand-held mixer to beat the cream cheese, butter, and jam.
+- To make the frosting: Use an electric hand-held mixer to beat the cream cheese, butter, jam, and powdered sugar in a large bowl.
 Taste and add more jam if necessary.
 Spoon into a quart-size zip top bag and store in the fridge until ready to frost.
 When ready to serve, snip off a corner of the bag and pipe frosting onto each cupcake (or spread on with a butter knife).
-Serve at room temperature or chilled.
-Store unfrosted cupcakes in an airtight container in the fridge overnight if needed.

 To make these ahead, store the cupcakes, uncooled and without frosting, in an airtight container at room temperature for up to 24 hours.
 Frost right before serving.

 Store any leftover frosted cupcakes in an airtight container in the fridge for up to 2 days.